Skip to Main Content

 Where to next?

-The overall goal of an academic program is to establish a mastery of skills that can be applied to critical thought across multiple subject areas.
-Saint Jeanne de Lestonnac School utilizes Learning Goals that are aligned with the Educational Project of the Sisters of the Company of Mary, guidelines of California’s Core Standards in reading and mathematics, Next Generation Science Standards, Early Learning Foundations in our Preschool-Prekindergarten and the Diocesan Standards for Religion.
-With these resources, the school has developed learning progressions for all learners in Preschool through Eighth-grade.
-Curriculum alignments and planning, both short-term and long-term, have established what learners will know and be able to demonstrate at each grade level.
-Standards-Based Grading (SBG) practices are implemented in all grade levels with clearly-defined and well-researched indicators of mastery related to essential standards.
+The overall goal of an academic program is to establish mastery of skills that can be applied to critical thinking across multiple subject areas.
+Saint Jeanne de Lestonnac School utilizes Learning Goals aligned with the Educational Project of the Sisters of the Company of Mary, the guidelines of California’s Core Standards in reading and mathematics, the Next Generation Science Standards, Early Learning Foundations in Preschool-Prekindergarten, and the Diocesan Standards for Religion.
+With these resources, the school has developed academic progressions for all learners from Preschool through Eighth grade.
+Curriculum alignment and planning, both short-term and long-term, have established what learners will know and be able to demonstrate at each grade level.
+Standards-Based Grading (SBG) practices are implemented across all grade levels with clearly defined and well-researched indicators of mastery related to essential standards.

-The faculty is committed to designing a learning culture aligned to the priority standards of their respective curricular area, grade level and subject area.
-Collaborative Unit Planning incorporates a focus on standards-based learning by indicating priority and supplementary skills together with identifying how mastery is assessed.
+The faculty is committed to designing a learning culture aligned with the priority standards of their respective curricular areas, grade levels, and subjects.
+Collaborative Unit Planning incorporates a focus on standards-based learning by identifying priority and supplementary skills and determining how mastery is assessed.
 Learners are presented with “Essential Questions” that drive instruction and learning throughout each unit.
-Learning Goals that demonstrate endurance, leverage and readiness lead to rich, productive learning experiences and provide knowledge and skills that will be valuable in multiple disciplines and content areas.
+Learning Goals that demonstrate endurance, leverage, and readiness lead to rich, productive learning experiences, providing knowledge and skills valuable across multiple disciplines and content areas.

 Example Essential Question: